keboola/developers-docs/integrate/storage/r-client.md

 ## Installation
-This library is available on [Github](https://github.com/keboola/sapi-r-client), so we recommend that you use `devtools` package to install it.
+This library is available on [Github](https://github.com/keboola/sapi-r-client), so we recommend that you use the `devtools` package to install it.

 {% highlight r %}
-# first need to install the devtools package if it isn't already installed
+# first install the devtools package if it isn't already installed
 install.packages("devtools")

 # install dependencies (another github package for aws request signature generation)